ttohamy/TestProject/README.md

 QA Project
 ========
-This project is rewrite for testing the End-To-End aqarmap.com Website
+This project is rewrite for testing the End-To-End aqarmap.com Website.

 Stack Requirements
 --------